-- 1 During the Practical Test, Centres must allow enough space and satisfactory equipment for each candidate.
-Each candidate must have sole use of one European-type stove or cooker. - 2 Centres must have the formal approval of Cambridge for all Practical Examiners, and the Practical Examiners must follow an assessment scheme prepared by Cambridge.
-The generic content of the mark scheme is in section 6.3.
-Practical Examiners must record the marks available and the marks awarded on the Practical Test Working Marksheet (see section 6.4).
-The final marks that the Practical Examiner awards must reflect the requirements of the specific tasks given in each examination series. - 3 The assessment objectives are weighted to show their relative importance.
+- 1. During the Practical Test, Centres must allow enough space and satisfactory equipment for each candidate.
+Each candidate must have sole use of one European-type cooker or stove. - 2.
+The generic content of the Practical Test mark scheme is in section 6.3.
+Practical Examiners must record the marks available and the marks awarded on the Practical Test Working Mark Sheet (see section 6.4).
+The final marks that the Practical Examiner awards must reflect the requirements of the specific tasks given in each examination series. - 3.
+The assessment objectives are weighted to show their relative importance.
 The weightings do not give a precise statement of the number of marks allocated to particular assessment objectives.

-Syllabus content 5.
+5. Syllabus content